 November fourteenth was the last day a deceased donor could be found for Alexander.
 That moment went by quickly, as they started preparing me for operation at six o'clock in the morning.

 The nurse came to wake me a little before six, so I could still prepare myself, for instance, by take a shower.
 She gave me a lovely blue operation suit to wear.
 After a quick goodbye it was time to drive off to operation theatre 20.
-As the first shift hadn’t started yet, we bypassed the holding area and went straight to the operation room.
+As the first shift hadn't started yet, we bypassed the holding area (Where normally the anaesthesiologist prepares the first steps of the operation) and went straight to the operation room.
 A bright room, filled with lots of cool equipment and a few friendly people.

 The anaesthesiologists helped me get from my bed onto a little plank: the operating table.
 Clearly not made for my comfort but to allow unrestricted access to all the specialists involved.
 Also, simply, because they needed to be able to get a X-Ray machine close to me.

-After the IV’s were put in my arms and heart monitoring was hooked up, the anaesthesiologist proceeded to try to get the epidural line in.
+After the IV's (Intravenous therapy: plastic tubes put into my arteries so they can quickly put medicines in my blood stream) were put in my arms and heart monitoring was hooked up, the anaesthesiologist proceeded to try to get the epidural line in.
 The epidural line is put in the back and blocks pain in the lower body.
 The line would stay for a few days, to allow for regulated pain relief during recovery.
-This didn’t go as smooths as we liked.
-The first two attempts didn’t go in between the vertebrae, and were very painful.
+This didn't go as smooths as we liked.
+The first two attempts didn't go in between the vertebrae, and were very painful.
 In the end they let me lie down on my side.
 This worked better.
 The line went in.
 I was helped on my back and got an oxygen mask on my face.
 This was the start of the time-out procedure.
 After saying good morning to the surgeon I quickly lost consciousness.

 The next step was intubation; I needed oxygen.
 They put the breathing tube straight down my throat.
 Also, another few lines were added to my collection: two arterial lines, one in the hand, and one in the neck.
 These thick lines connect directly to main arteries, allowing for quick absorption of medicine.
 Because my bladder would stop working because of the epidural, I needed a uretic catheter as well.
 Google that and cringe.
 I'm glad I was already unconscious.